adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-five.md

 ## How do I use Docker?

 Docker runs _containers_ in which you can run your software.
-A container is created from an _image_, which is basically a series of instructions for creating a small virtual environment--OS, shell commands, etc. You can build an individual container to hold your program, but will probably create other containers to hold your program's dependencies; for example, if your program uses a MySql database, you'll want to run MySql inside its own container.
+[A container is created from an _image_](https://docs.docker.com/engine/docker-overview/#docker-objects), which is basically a series of instructions for creating a small virtual environment--OS, shell commands, etc. You can build an individual container to hold your program, but will probably create other containers to hold your program's dependencies; for example, if your program uses a MySql database, you'll want to run MySql inside its own container.
 Containers can communicate with one another in the same way that different programs commicate with one another--via the same protocols and over the same ports.

+Docker has a repository of pre-built images for general use, called [Docker Hub](https://hub.docker.com).
+These are images of things like standard operating systems (e.g., Ubuntu Linux), commonly used resources such as MySql and Redis, and operating systems with programming environments pre-installed and configured, such as NodeJS and Golang.
+Generally you install your programs on one of the OS images, or those with OS-and-programming-environments, and at runtime connect those programs to resources on other containers.

 Docker is generally run from a shell, using the command line.
 These are the probably the most commonly run Docker CLI (command-line interface) commands:

 #### docker pull
-Pulls an image from the Docker image repository.
+Pulls an image from Docker Hub.

-### docker build
+#### docker build
 Creates an image from a Dockerfile.

-### docker run
+#### docker run
 Creates a container from an image and starts it.

-### docker ps
+#### docker ps
 Lists the containers currently running.

-### docker exec
+#### docker exec
 Provides access to a running container.

-### docker stop
+#### docker stop
 Stops a running container, gracefully.

-### docker kill
+#### docker kill
 Stops a running container, gracelessly.

-### docker commit
+#### docker commit
 If you have made changes to a container, this will create an image from it.

-### docker push
+#### docker push
-Pushes an image to the Docker image repository.
+Pushes an image to Docker Hub, or to a private repository you specify.

-### docker images
+#### docker images
 Lists the images stored on your machine.

-### docker rm
+#### docker rm
 Deletes a (stopped) container.

-### docker rmi
+#### docker rmi
 Deletes a stored image.

-### docker system df
+#### docker system df
 Provides the disk usage taken up by your Docker environment.

-### docker system prune
+#### docker system prune
 Removes unused Docker resources (containers and/or images).
 ```
 To get the basic usage of these commands, you can generally type